netzkolchose/node-ansiparser/README.md

 ## Parser Throughput

-With  noop terminal functions the parser has a throughput of ~41 MB/s for normal terminal stuff like `ls -R /usr/lib` on my computer.
+The parser has a throughput of 50 - 100 MB/s with my desktop computer.
-For expensive tasks with many csi escape sequences the throughput drops to ~18 MB/s.
-That is 50-70% of the speed of a similar parser written in C (~65 MB/s and ~37 MB/s with same test data).